- What to Get a Writer for Christmas

 If you’ve identified as a writer for long enough, you’ve likely gotten plenty of notebooks and pens as holiday gifts.
 And while notebooks and pens are great, there are other gifts that will have a longer impact.

-That's why we've put together a list of our favorite gifts for writers: so you can wow the writer in your life with a thoughtful, useful gift will help them grow and develop as a writer.
+That’s why we’ve put together a list of our favorite gifts for writers: so you can wow the writer in your life with a thoughtful, useful gift that will help them grow and develop as a writer.
 And if the writer in your life is you, well then, consider this inspiration for what to get yourself (or casually forward it to your parents/partner/children/friends).